 Your safety is the top priority, so before reading this page, please consider your situation when deciding what action to take.
 Some actions might be safer later on, when you’re no longer in immediate danger or have left a risky situation.

-The information below might not fully protect your privacy online.
+The information below might not fully cover your tracks online.
 Different web browsers can show sites you’ve recently visited, and software such as spyware programs that can secretly monitor your actions.

-The best way to look up information safely is to use a local library, a friend’s home, or your workplace.
+The best way to cover your tracks and look up information safely is to use a local library, a friend’s home, or your workplace.

 How can abusers track your activities?